 It was somewhat surprising that the latent factor for instrument engagement was only weakly associated with those for singing and dance engagement given the many neurobiological mechanisms shared between them (i.e., auditory-motor synchronization; Patel & Iversen, 2014).
 One possibility for the relatively weak associations between instrument engagement and singing/dancing engagement is that we used only a few measures with limited response options (including only a “yes/no” response for lessons).
 These data were collected before validated scales such as the Goldsmith’s Musical Sophistication Index (Mullensiefen et al., 2014) were developed.
 Nevertheless, the latent factors assessed here captured the shared variance among interest, lessons, and skill measures within each domain quite well, with strong heritability estimates on the latent factors.
 Moreover, singing and dancing correlated well with each other (r=.40), and demonstrated strong genetic overlap (rg=.88), suggesting that measurement alone could not account for the weaker association between instrument engagement and the other domains.
 Furthermore, only musical instrument engagement, and not singing or dance engagement, was associated with verbal ability or IQ, providing further evidence that instrument engagement is distinct from other types of music engagement (see also Ireland, Iyer, & Penhune, 2019; Mansens, Deeg, & Comijs, 2018).

 Previous work using the Goldsmith’s Musical Sophistication Index in adults suggests that the “singing abilities” subtest is similarly correlated with music listening tests (melodic memory, beat perception) and personality traits (e.g., the big five) as other subscales (“active engagement”, “perceptual abilities”, “music training”), though correlations between singing and other subtests were of stronger magnitude than those observed here (Mullensiefen et al., 2014).
 Other work in a younger sample has shown that although singing interest loaded onto the same factor as instrument items, singing engagement items were captured by a different factor than instrument engagement (Coon & Carey, 1989).
-Thus, although instrument engagement may be quite distinct from singing and dance engagement in early adolescence, these traits may converge in adulthood (e.g., when individuals have had more time to branch out to other music domains).
+Thus, although instrument engagement may be quite distinct from singing and dance engagement in early adolescence, these traits may converge in adulthood (e.g., when individuals have had more time and opportunities to engage in additional types of musical endeavors beyond the ones they learned first).

 In summary, these results complement prior work on the genetics of music aptitude, practice habits, and achievement (Butkovic et al., 2015; Coon & Carey, 1989; Hambrick & Tucker-Drob, 2015; Seesjarvi et al., 2016).
 They also demonstrate the validity of domain-type music engagement factors that encompasses interest, lessons and skill separately for each type of musical involvement (vocal, instrumental, dance).